nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Deletes a module from the list of modules.
 >**<span style="color: red"> WARNING! </span>**
 > Deleted modules cannot be retrieved.
+Any tasks under the module will also be deleted.

 * Format: enter the index (integer) of the module that you want to delete.